top of page

 -

 How do I make an appointment to work with you?Please use either the Appointments Page or this link to access the Secure Client Portal.
 This is where you are able to fill out electronic intake forms, request scheduling, and communicate with us.
-We have all clients fill out our registration packet before scheduling so that we are able to get more done during the initial session with less time spent on 'office forms'.
+We have all clients fill out our registration & intake packet before scheduling so that we are able to get more done during the initial session with less time spent on 'office forms'.
 We also have a clearer picture of what is going on with each person since we have had a chance to review your information.
-You'll get more our of your initial appointment and have more direct contact time with us!
+You'll get more out of your initial appointment and have more direct contact time with us!
 Due to the varied needs of our clients we will work with you to make a tailored treatment plan.
 We do not do 'cattle farm' rehabilitation and aim to really work on what each individual needs within their abilities.
 It is advised that 3-4 follow ups are booked after the initial appointment, because it can sometimes be challenging to find available appointments if we wait until the week ahead.
-Follow-up packages with discounts are available.
-Initial appointments are not discounted due to the time we spend formulating a treatment or training plan as well as report writing if a rehabilitation case.
+Follow-up packages with discounts are available (please see below for that information).
+Initial appointments are not discounted due to the time we spend formulating a treatment or training plan as well as report writing.

 -

 Do you take insurance?We are considered an ‘out of network provider’ for all commercial insurances.
 We do provide Superbills and all medical documentation needed.
-Additionally, Pondera Rehabilitation & Fitness PC provides a service for our patients called Reimbursify so you do not have to deal with submitting claims, forms or faxing your insurance company.
-Please see our FAQs for more information.
-Amy is a registered (traditional) Medicare Provider for InHome (Part B/outpatient) visits only.
-Sliding Fee Scale cases: at this time I am not accepting these cases but I do once a year and will update on social media when I am accepting applications for those slots.
+Additionally, Pondera Rehabilitation & Fitness PC provides a service/free app for our patients called Reimbursify so you do not have to deal with submitting claims, forms or faxing your insurance company.
+Pondera Rehabilitation & Fitness PC is a registered (traditional) Medicare Provider for InHome (Part B/outpatient) visits only so we do bill them directly.
+Sliding Fee Scale cases: we update on social media when we are accepting applications for such cases.
+Please see our other FAQs for more details on related topics such as reimbursement and rates for visits or packages for follow-ups.

 -